pnp/prompt-pulse/README.md

 'Prompt Pulse' features a user-friendly interface designed with Power Apps, enabling admins to set schedules, designate specific audiences, and track the distribution of prompts.

-Additionally, Prompt Pulse is supplied with pre built prompts [Prompts.csv](Prompts.csv) that you can import straight away.
+Additionally, Prompt Pulse is supplied with pre-built prompts [Prompts.csv](Prompts.csv) that you can import straight away.

 Deployment is straightforward and quick, not necessitating any premium connectors nor relying on Dataverse.